Dilushanpieris/Tozed-S12PRO-Project-DiluWRT/README.md

 ```
 # Manual Build - 100% Stable Install
 >[!WARNING]
->Follow From Step 03.1 Install Build in Full Manual Mode.
+>Followed Step 03.1 now You Can Install Build in Full Manual Mode.
 This Mode Is Best for Custom Install with either Official DiluWRT Sysupgrade or Official OpenWrt24.01 Sysupgrade Proceed From Step 8 After as you Done Necessary Modifications. **(Optional Features Are At Step 8 And Step 9)**

 ## Step 04 - Package Management/Themes